Tiggax/zakljucna_naloga/src/sec/3metode.typ

-was built in the Rust programing language and built using community packages seen in @deps.
+The application was built in the Rust programing language and built using community packages seen in @deps.
-@UI was implemented using the `egui` library.
-Solutions to @ODE were solved using a modified version of `ode_solvers` package.
+@UI was implemented using the `egui` library, while the solutions to @ODE were computed using a modified version of `ode_solvers` package.
+The package changed the provided `y` values of each iteration to become mutable, meaning the values of any current step could be modified.
+This was made so that the @PID controller values could reflect the current output of each step.
-`serde`, `serde_json` and `csv` were used for data serialization.
+Dependencies `serde`, `serde_json` and `csv` were used for data serialization.
+This was used to ease the injection of data, the system values and to be able to save the results of the minimization.

 #let deps = toml("/data/Cargo.toml")